wendy7756/FollowNet/README.md

 - GitHub, Twitter/X, Instagram, and more (LinkedIn, YouTube, Reddit coming soon!)

 🧠 **Smart URL Detection**
-- Paste any profile or repo URL — we’ll auto-detect the platform.
+- Paste any profile or repo URL — we'll auto-detect the platform.

 📥 **Data Export**
 - Export scraped data as CSV for easy integration with your CRM or marketing tools.